BertanMortas/WordGameApp/Readme.md

 - `POST /game/create`: Creates a new game and assigns it to the user.
 - `POST /game/check-try`: Allows users to check their try and get the game status.

-## Frontend and Backend Technologies
+## Frontend Technologies

 The application uses React.js for the frontend, which provides a user-friendly interface for playing the game and interacting with the system.
-The frontend consumes APIs exposed by the backend to manage user authentication, profile creation, and gameplay.
+The frontend consumes APIs exposed by the backend to manage user authentication, and gameplay.

 ## Backend Technologies
 The backend of the "What Is My Name" application is built using Spring Boot,